SamesJeabrook/ModalChallenge/README.md

 ## Initial step

 type below commands on root directory, to install necessary packages.
+Request you please delete node_modules and run below command for safe.
+Some reason, it is conflicting with exising node_modules.

 ```npm install```